project-trans/MtF-wiki/content/en/docs/foreigners-in-china.md

 Every embassy will have different rules, however, you should expect that the laws of your home country will determine what rights you have as a transgender person.

 Once your gender is updated on your passport, the relevant authorities should recognize your new gender on your passport.
+Each institution will have a different process for doing this.
+Some institutions may have more friction than others.

 Below is the level of gatekeeping across different countries: